djrandhawa15/Markdown-Project-Working/docs/3 - zettelkasten/setup-part1.md

 ...
 ```

-This tag is connected to:
+!!! tip "This tag is connected to:"

 ```markdown
 Title: Coding File 3